I just spent two weeks in Hanoi and I must say I was pleasantly surprised by the nightlife.

 Standing Bar: One of the hip bars in Hanoi at the moment.
 It is built on two floors with an outdoor area from where you can see the lake.
 They serve 16 types of craft beer, local and imported, for around VND80,000-90,000 per half-pint.
 You can also eat some tapas.
 Events include stand-up comedy and live music.

-Furbrew: Also a craft beer bar, owned by a Danish brewmaster, with an outdoor garden.
+100 Garden: A beer garden, owned by a Danish brewmaster (founder of Furbrew).
 Small beers (175ml) cost around VND45,000 and a pint (375ml) double this price.
-Closes at 11PM.

 The Republic: Aussie-owned expat bar.
 Good for eating Western food and watching sports (NFL, AFL, football, rugby, etc).
 Popular hangout on Sundays.
 Lake view.
 Close early at midnight.